BioPhoton/Michael-Hladky/readme.md

 in mind.
 In general I try to get my own experience and opinion about ppl and events.
 Here is a general list of things that I see as minimum for events:

-* :x: I don't speak on events that are known for treating the community, speakers as well as attendees disrespectfully.
+* I don't speak on events that are known for treating the community, speakers as well as attendees disrespectfully.
-* :x: I know not every small meetup have an code of conduct, but I expect a certain level of awareness regarding such things.
+* I know not every small meetup have an code of conduct, but I expect a certain level of awareness regarding such things.
-  :x: For conferences and bigger events I expect them to have and enforce a code of conduct.
+  For conferences and bigger events I expect them to have and enforce a code of conduct.
-* :x: I don't "pay to play".
+* I don't "pay to play".
 As a presenter, the minimum I expect is travel expanse and hotel as well as full access to the event. (community events are negotiable)
-* :x: The event should have at least minimal support for the community.
+* The event should have at least minimal support for the community.
       As community enthusiast  and active contributor I welcome support of the community and will actively share the event wherever I'm active.

 ## 💃 My deliveries at your event